camunda/camunda-docs/docs/apis-clients/operate-api/tutorial.md

 id: operate-api-tutorial
 title: Tutorial
 slug: /apis-clients/operate-api/tutorial
-description: "Let's implement an application using the Operate API."
+description: "Step through examples to implement an application using the Operate API and render a BPMN diagram."
 ---

-## Introduction

-In this tutorial you will find examples of usages of the Operate API.
+In this tutorial, we'll step through examples to highlight the capabilities of the Operate API, such as rendering a BPMN diagram.

 ## Getting started

 - You need authentication to access the API endpoints.
-You can find more information [here](/docs/next/apis-clients/operate-api/overview/#authentication).
+Find more information [here](/docs/next/apis-clients/operate-api/overview/#authentication).
-- We will use bpmn-js library in order to render the diagram and add overlays.
-You can check https://bpmn.io/toolkit/bpmn-js/walkthrough/#viewer-pre-packaged for more details of usage.
+- We will use the `bpmn-js` library to render the diagram and add overlays.
+Visit the documentation on [embedding the pre-packaged viewer](https://bpmn.io/toolkit/bpmn-js/walkthrough/#viewer-pre-packaged) for more details.

-## Setup the demo project
+## Set up the demo project

-1. Create a new folder.
+1. Create a new folder using the following command:

 ```sh
 mkdir operate-api-demo
 cd operate-api-demo
 ```

-2. Initialize the project by following the command.
+2. Initialize the project using the following command:

 ```sh
 npm init --y
 ```

-3. Add a Proxy server in order to bypass CORS errors.
-Create a server.js file inside the project folder with the following contents.
+3. Add a proxy server to bypass CORS errors.
+Create a `server.js` file inside the project folder with the following contents:

 ```js
 const http = require("http");